Wondering if your company is OKR ready?

 Employee experience is the sum of every event and stage of an employee’s journey within a firm.
 It begins when employees apply in your organization and continues till the day they leave your organization.

-Steps to successfully implement and manage an employee experience strategy
+Steps to successfully implement employee strategy

 When establishing an employee experience strategy, every firm should take specific measures.